 If the characters are not already in Greece, then they need to get there somehow.
-Most likely they will travel by plane, although characters with cars may want to drive there or go by train.
-Flying takes a few hours, going by train or car takes a few days.
+Most likely they will travel by plane, although characters with cars may want to drive there.
+Flying takes a few hours, driving takes a few days.